Connection of Hope: Aspirant's Campaign Against Domestic Abuse

 More importantly, we are now planning to build on our progress to create an even greater impact in the future.
 Our upcoming plans will include a large-scale safety event in summer 2018 and an enhanced version of the U.S. app with expanded safety components and additional features.

-At Aspirant, we are compassionate toward those who need our support the most, and we are determined to help keep our community safe.
-Keep an eye out for information about our upcoming fundraising and awareness events in 2018.
-If you are interested in helping prevent domestic abuse and contributing to our overall efforts, please contact me at email@example.com or Kristen Gabrielli at firstname.lastname@example.org.
+At Aspirant, we are compassionate toward those who need our support the most, and we are determined to helpkeep our community safe.
+Follow us on LinkedIn for information on upcoming fundraising and awareness events.
+If you are interested in helping prevent domestic abuse and contributing to our overall efforts, please contact email@example.com.